skyla643/skyla643/README.md

 Some collaborations are short-lived.
 This one is not.

 **Unlimited Coverage** and **Emrald Technologies** have built a long-standing partnership grounded in trust, strategy, and execution.
-Together we’re shaping the next generation of security — practical, privacy-first, and uncompromising.
+Together we're shaping the next generation of security — practical, privacy-first, and uncompromising.

 ### Flagship Collaboration: **Scanon.ai**
 An offline anonymization engine.
 It detects and erases: